giovanni-iannaccone/subnethero/README.md

 | 192.168.1.72 |   /28	 | 192.168.1.87	| 192.168.1.73 | 192.168.1.86 |	192.168.1.74 | 192.168.1.85 |

 ## 🧩 Contributing
-We welcome contributions!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch ( using <a href="https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534">this</a> convention).
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Create a pull request to the main repository.
+We welcome contributing.
+See CONTRIBUTING.md file for details

-## ⚖ License
+## ⚖️ License
 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

-## ⚔ Contact
+## ⚔️ Contact
 - For any inquiries or support, please contact <a href="mailto:iannacconegiovanni444@gmail.com"> iannacconegiovanni444@gmail.com </a>.
 - Visit my site for more informations about me and my work <a href="https://giovanni-iannaccone.gith ub.io" target=”_blank” rel="noopener noreferrer"> https://giovanni-iannaccone.github.io </a>